 Research Apprenticeship Program (RAP)

-Researchers or project leaders interested in having a RAP student assist in a project can express interest to email@example.com.
+Researchers or project leaders interested in having a RAP student assist them in a project can express their interest to email@example.com.
 The email should include (1) a brief explanation of the project the RAP student will be working on, and, (2) the type of work a student would be asked to complete.
 A maximum of three RAP students can be assigned to each mentor.